volkanISIK/FcMobileClient/README.md

 # FcMobileClient

-This application can connect Fightcade's sfa3 room.
+This application can connect Fightcade's sfa3 room.Only chat purposes...

 For more information about Fightcade : https://www.fightcade.com/